Skip to main content

 Example (for a complete loss):

-Let's say you've insured your new Samsung S8 for R10 000 when the current market price is R12 000.
+Let's say you've insured your new item for R10,000 when the current market price is R12,000.
 You suffer a loss because of theft and need to put in a claim.

-We will note that the premium contribution to the Pineapple community was that of a R10 000 phone but to replace your phone is going to cost R12 000.
-Therefore it is only fair to the Pineapple members to pay you out the R10 000 rather than replace it.
+We will note that the premium contribution was the purchase of an R10,000 phone, but replacing your phone will cost R12,000.
+Therefore, it is only fair to pay you the R10,000 rather than replace it.

 On a repair, the law of averages will apply:

-If an item is worth R10 000 and you submitted that the value is worth R5 000.
-You will only be paying half of the premium you should be paying.
-As your estimated value is half of the real value.
+If an item is worth R10,000 and you submit that the value is worth R5,000, your estimated value is half of the real value.
+You would've only paid half of the premium you should be paying.

-The result is that the community should only be paying half of the cost of the repair.
+The result is that Pineapple should only be paying half of the cost of the repair.

 Did this answer your question?